 Orange has stuck with tradition and built the P7 from Reynolds 525 for a forgiving twangier ride feel that is attributed to steel frames.
 A head angle of 65-degrees and 140mm of travel keep the bike tracking straight and in control when the riding gets zesty.
-The P7 comes with clearance for 29x2.6in or 27.5x3.0in tyres as well as a 27.5 version of the P7.
+The P7 comes with clearance for 29x2.6-inch or 27.5x3.0-inch tires as well as a 27.5 version of the P7.

 The Canadian boutique brand has significantly redesigned its downhill-biased hardtail and if you love railing berms and launching jumps, this is the bike for you.

-Banshee’s staff include a former Rolls-Royce aviation engineer and, as such, the brand does nothing for the sake of fashion or trend.
+Banshee’s staff includes a former Rolls-Royce aviation engineer and, as such, the brand does nothing for the sake of fashion or trend.
 All its frame engineering has fundamental technical justification.
-The claim is that the third-generation Paradox rides with the compliance and comfort of a steel frame, while bring the lower mass benefit of aluminium construction.
+The claim is that the third-generation Paradox rides with the compliance and comfort of a steel frame, while bringing the lower mass benefit of an aluminum construction.

 Beautifully machined stays with structural cut-outs (which allow for lateral flex) are supported by internally ribbed tubing, to guarantee strength.